gensth/ProjectLocationUpdater/README.md

 ## Usage

-* Select one or multiple closed projects
+* Select one or multiple closed projects.
-* Do one of the following
+* Do one of the following:
   * Menu "Project" -> "Update Project Location(s)"
   * Context menu -> "Update Project Location(s)"
   * Context menu -> "Properties" -> "Project Location Updater"